Example: supporting GDPR

 Q: How does the system know who the user is?
 Otherwise, it won’t know what data to delete.

-A: The user logs in to one of our apps and issues the command from there.
-Or the user fills out an online form and our customer support agents validate their identity against the app’s user database.
+Or the user fills out an online form, and our customer support agents validate their identity against the apps’ user databases:

 Q: What happens when the user’s request is invalid?
-For instance, when I use the form to request deletion of your data?
+For instance, when I use the form to request deletion of someone else’s data?

 Q: How does the system delete the user’s data?